stoufexis/caloree-cli/README.md

 * The foods that are available on startup along with information about their nutrients have been collected from the [USDA FoodData Central](https://fdc.nal.usda.gov/)

 ## Caveats
 * Secure communication through HTTPS is technically supported, but not implemented yet.
-Thus, the server should either be installed locally or accessed via other secure communication channels (e.g. ssh tunneling).
+Thus, the server and database should either be installed locally or accessed via other secure communication channels (e.g. ssh tunneling).
 * Around 17.000 foods are available on start-up.
 This consists of mostly unbranded food products/ingredients so you will probably not find your favorite branded food.
 For these cases, you can easily create a custom food (see Custom Foods section).
 * Around 400 nutrients are used in the database, but currently only 5 of them are exposed to the user (energy, protein, carbs, fats, fiber).